hrbrmstr/msgxtractr/README.md

 The following functions are implemented:

 -   `read_msg`: Read in an Outlook '.msg' file
--   `save_attachments`: Save all attachments from a 'msg" object
+-   `save_attachments`: Save all attachments from a 'msg' object

 ### Installation